Eviction Lawyer Temple Terrace, FL

 About Temple Terrace

-Temple Terrace, Florida, is a charming city, nestled in the northeastern part of Hillsborough County, priding itself with a population of over 26,585 residents.
-The city boasts a thriving economy with a median household income of $58,853.
-The robust real estate market here has a notable median property value of $242,900, making it an attractive hub for landlords and renters alike.
-Residents enjoy the affordability of the location with a median gross rent of $1,224.
+Temple Terrace, Florida, is a charming city in the northeastern part of Hillsborough County, with a population of over 26,972 residents.
+The real estate market features a median property value of $242,900, making it an attractive hub for landlords and renters alike.
+Residents benefit from affordable living with a median gross rent of $1,224.

 Contact Us Today!